 In Linux, the correct setting looks like this:

 The specified directory must contain the license file, named jasperserver.license.
-The property is set in JAVA_OPTS in the standalone.conf file.
+The property is typically set for your application server in the environment startup script.
 It must contain the location of your license file, which is usually the <js-install> directory:

 <tomcat>/bin/setclasspath.bat/.sh or bin/setenv.bat/.sh